Medical

 How will isolation/quarantine be conducted?

-There is no COVID isolation available on campus.
 Individuals who choose to self-isolate will choose to isolate in their current housing or return home.
-An official university excuse will be needed for any missed class.
+An official university excuse will be needed for any missed classes.

 If I feel ill but cannot leave my room, how can I get medical attention?

-During the fall and spring, the Student Health Clinic is open Monday – Friday, 8 a.m. – 5 p.m. and closed daily from Noon – 1 p.m. for lunch.
+During the fall and spring, the Student Health Clinic is open Monday – Friday, 8 a.m. – 5 p.m., and closed daily from Noon – 1 p.m. for lunch.

-During the summer, the Student Health Clinic is open Monday – Thursday, 7:30 a.m. – 5 p.m., Friday, 8 a.m. – Noon and closed daily from Noon – 12:30 p.m. for lunch.
+During the summer, the Student Health Clinic is open Monday – Thursday, 7:30 a.m. – 5 p.m., Friday, 8 a.m. – Noon, and closed daily from Noon – 12:30 p.m. for lunch.

 What are the types of services available for medical services?